CTS-Python-simulation-program/Simulations/README.md

 The side length of the square is the same as the radius of the circle.
 The positions are determined by the following logic:

+Mathematical Prespective:
+Box Dimensions
+- Length = L
+- Width = W

+- Center of the rectangle = [L/2, W/2]
+- Center of the circle = [L/2 - L/4, W/2]
+- Center of the square = [L/2 + L/4, W/2]

+This is implemented in the program logic as follows:

 > task_1/sysFiles/core.py (core.py contains the logic for the simulation)
 ```python
     self.boxCenterCoord = [self.boxLen / 2, self.boxWidth / 2]